remeh/sizedwaitgroup/README.md

         rand.Seed(time.Now().UnixNano())

         // Typical use-case:
-        // 50 queries should be started as quick as possible
+        // 50 queries must be executed as quick as possible
         // but without overloading the database, so only
         // 8 routines should be started concurrently. swg := New(8)